sutd-visual-computing-group/google-streetview-gis-stack/README.md

 ## Problem Statement

 Google provides extensive street view coverage in Singapore.
-To obtain accurate coverage details, we need to query the Google Static StreetView API for the presence of StreetView panorama at multiple geo-locations.
+To obtain accurate coverage details, we need to query the Google Static StreetView API [[2]](#2) for the presence of StreetView panorama at multiple geo-locations.
 A naive way of doing this would be to follow a brute force form of approach querying every possible latitude and longitude spaced at regular intervals to obtain the coverage.
-Since this is costly and inefficient, we have designed a pipeline to obtain coverage details much more efficiently with no API usage cost.
+Since this is costly and inefficient, we have designed a pipeline to obtain coverage details much more efficiently with no API cost.